Ivan Krasko: Literary output

 He started writing poems during his grammar school studies, but he published first of them only in 1896, called Pieseň nášho ľudu (app.
 Song of our folk).
-He published his works under pseudonym Janko Cigáň until second half of the 1900s, when he changed his poetical name to Ivan Krasko (Ivan = Ján in Slovak, Russian name and Krasko = after the village of Kraskovo).
+He published his works under pseudonym Janko Cigáň until second half of the 1900s, when he changed his poetical name to Ivan Krasko (Ivan = variant name of Ján and Krasko = after the village of Kraskovo).
 He has written some more works in the 1910s, but many of his first works were first published in the 1950s.
 The topics include: social inequality, Magyarisation of the Slovak nation, passivity of young generation and also his personal sadness.

 He also wanted to write poetic composition about his experience from the World War I and protests against it, but only the introduction was published in 1929 under the name "Eli, Eli, lama sabachthani?" (a Hebrew/Aramaic New Testament quote that reads Bože môj, Bože môj, prečo si ma opustil? in Slovak and My God, my God, why hast thou forsaken me? in King James Version English).